Clojure support for Sublime Text 4

 You don’t have to wait for one form to finish evaluating to evaluate something else.
 Multiple things can be executed in parallel:

-By default, Clojure Sublimed will also print evaluation time if it took more than 100 ms:
+By default, Clojure Sublimed will also print evaluation time if it takes more than 100 ms:

 Sometimes you want to copy evaluation result.
 It is recommended to rebind `Cmd+C`/`Ctrl+C` from `copy` to `sublime_clojure_copy`.
 This will copy evaluation result if inside evaluated region and fallback to default `copy` otherwise.